executablebooks/sphinx-book-theme/docs/reference/demo.rst

    This paragraph is also part of the legend.

-A figure directive with center alignment
+A figure directive with left alignment

 .. figure:: ../images/cool.jpg
-   :align: center
+   :align: left

-   This caption should be centered.
+   This caption should be aligned to the left.

 Admonitions
 -----------